maryrwelsh/wikipedia_data_analysis/README.md

 - Access real-time logs and metrics
 - Manage schedules and assets

-**🕐 Automatic Hourly Processing**: The pipeline is configured to automatically process the current hour's Wikipedia pageview data.
-The ingestion script intelligently determines the current hour and downloads exactly one file for that time period, ensuring your data is always up-to-date with the latest trending topics.
+**🕐 Automatic Hourly Processing**: The pipeline is configured to automatically process the current hour's Wikipedia pageview data with incremental efficiency.
+The ingestion script intelligently determines the current hour, downloads exactly one file, and the dbt models use incremental processing to only transform new data, ensuring optimal performance and up-to-date trending topics.

 ## 📊 Data Models